walmartlabs/thorax/README.md

 ### retain *view.retain([owner])*

 Prevents a view from being destroyed if it would otherwise be.
-If a parent is destroyed all it's children will be destroyed, or if it was previously passed to `setView`
+If a parent is destroyed all its children will be destroyed, or if it was previously passed to `setView`

 Given the code below: